Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 It uses `IoC` container `Google Guice <https://github.com/google/guice>`_.
 Data persistence layer based on `MyBatis <http://www.mybatis.org/mybatis-3/>`_ library.

-:ref:`New ηCMS project <newproject>` structure allows developer to both expand the functionality of the ηCMS platform and create custom project modules.
+:ref:`New ηCMS project <newproject>` structure allows developer both to expand the functionality of the ηCMS platform and to create custom project modules.
-More details can be found in the section :ref:`extending`.
+You could find more details can in the section :ref:`extending`.

 Additional definitions
 ----------------------